AverageCakeSlice/macos-new-install-checklist/README.md

 ```sh
 brew install brave-browser 1password pastebot bartender kap warp iterm2 jetbrains-toolbox dotnet pyenv nvm azure-data-studio microsoft-azure-storage-explorer visual-studio-code postman gitkraken slack microsoft-teams telegram-desktop discord spotify spotmenu iina balenaetcher raspberry-pi-imager prusaslicer shapr3d parallels
 ```

----
-- 💰 - App has a one-time upfront purchase cost
-- 💸 - App has a freemium pricing model with paid features
-- ♻️ - App has a recurring subscription pricing model
-- ✨ - Highly-recommended app or preference
-- 🍺 - A homebrew package is available for this app
-- 🛄 - App only available on the Mac App Store
-- 🍎 - App only available on Apple Silicon Macs